The healthcare industry is no exception as the world continues to embrace digital solutions in various sectors.

 Cerebral is a prominent mental health telemedicine company providing medication management and therapy services for anxiety, depression, and insomnia.

-Cerebral offers three subscription plans for various mental health needs: Medication + Care, Counseling, and Medication + Care Counseling, and Therapy.
+Cerebral offers three subscription plans for various mental health needs: Medication ($95 per month), Therapy (295 per month), and Medication + Therapy ($ 365 per month).

-However, please note that Cerebral is not recommend for individuals with severe mental health issues, such as schizophrenia, substance use disorders, or suicidal ideation
+However, please note that Cerebral is not recommended for individuals with severe mental health issues, such as schizophrenia, substance use disorders, or suicidal ideation

 The company’s emphasis on providing specialized mental health services and its focus on improving patient outcomes contribute to its competitive edge in the industry.